Fucus: Fucus spiralis

 F. spiralis is one of the three most common algae on the shores of the British Isles.
-It grows to about 40 cm long and does not show air bladders as found on F.vesiculosus or toothed edges as found on F. serratus.
+It grows to about 40 cm (15 inches) long and does not show air bladders as found on F.vesiculosus or toothed edges as found on F. serratus.
 It forms a zone near the top of the shore above the zones of F. vesiculosus and F. serratus.

 Fucus vesiculosus

 This is one of the most common species of Fucus, common on most shores in the mid-littoral.
 It has the common name "bladder wrack", and is readily identified by a distinct mid-rib and air vesicles in pairs on either side of the mid-rib.